 The game is too boring

-The man behind the Mario and Zelda franchises, Shigeru Miyamoto, has bemoaned a boring "sameness" in modern video games.
+The man behind the Mario and Zelda franchises, Shigeru Miyamoto, has bemoaned a boring " sameness" in modern video games.
 "What the other companies are doing makes business sense," he told The Telegraph, "but it's boring.
 The same games appear on every system.
 At Nintendo, we want an environment where games creators can collaborate and think of ideas for games that could have never happened before."

 I'll grant the Nintendo legend that, a few years ago, gaming was certainly suffering from first-person-shooter fatigue.
-But that's a genre that, in 2014, has undergone some serious improvements: Wolfenstein: The New Order is just one of this year's standout stare-at-a-gun-all-game affairs that's brought a little heart to the usual array of explosions and headshots, and Far Cry 4 is an intoxicating blend of colourful surrealism and straightforward pyrotechnics, where it's perfectly okay to ride an elephant into battle while brandishing a bazooka.
+But that's a genre that, in 2014, has undergone some serious improvements: Wolfenstein: The New Order is just one of this year's standout stare-at-a-gun-all-game affairs that's brought a little heart to the usual array of explosions and headshots, and Far Cry 4 is an intoxicating blend of colorful surrealism and straightforward pyrotechnics, where it's perfectly okay to ride an elephant into battle while brandishing a bazooka.

 Honestly, one of the most boring games for me in 2014 was a Nintendo exclusive: the Zelda and Dynasty Warriors mash-up, Hyrule Warriors.
 It was fun for a while, sure, but after the seventh stage of identical gameplay, with the identikit masses of single-strike-kill minions and charmless bosses of rather more hit points, I was done with it.
 Whereas the comparably hack-and-slash Bayonetta 2, also for the Wii U, avoided stirring boredom by being, well, completely fucking nuts.
 Again, it's a Platinum production that layers entertainingly monstrous enemies on top of sumptuous environments until the whole thing explodes like a firework full of halos and gore.